gmlc-dispatches/dispatches/docs/workflow/grid_surrogates.rst

 model.
 The data will be normalized before fed to the trainer.
 There are no other arguments needed to specify the training.
 There will be two output json files and one pickle file.
 The scikit_nstartups/revenue/zones.pkl stores the coefficients of the neural networks.
 The scikit_parameters_nstartups/revenue/zones.json saves scaling and training bounds for the input data.
-The scikit_nstartups/revenue/zones_accuracy.json has the computed R2 matrices.
+The scikit_nstartups/revenue/zones_accuracy.json has the computed R\ :sup:`2`\  matrices.

 The accuracy of the scikit NN  surrogate models can be visualized by plot_alamo_nstartups/revenue/zones.py.